thomasddn/qbha/README.md

 # QBHA
 QBHA stands for Qbus Bridge for Home Assistant and can be pronounced as "cuba".
 QBHA will create MQTT topics for Home Assistant based on your Qbus configuration, making all supported entities available in Home Assistant.

-This project was inspired by https://github.com/QbusKoen/qbusMqtt and https://github.com/wk275/qbTools-v2.
-While both these projects install an entire ecosystem, this project focuses on keeping it as slim as possible.

 [![GitHub release (with filter)][releases-shield]][releases]
 ![Supports amd64 Architecture][amd64-shield]